tdempsey/RainbowRead250813/replit.md

 # Overview

-This is a full-stack LGBTQ+ news aggregation platform built with React, Express, and TypeScript.
+Rainbow Map News is a full-stack LGBTQ+ news aggregation platform built with React, Express, and TypeScript.
 The application aggregates news content from multiple sources including RSS feeds and NewsAPI, providing a centralized hub for LGBTQ+ focused news stories.
 Users can search, filter, bookmark articles, and browse content by categories.
 The platform emphasizes community-focused content curation with features for liking articles and newsletter subscriptions.

 # User Preferences